ethan890914/RA-ProAgent/setup_resources_n8n.md

       ```

 5. Slack
+    1. Make sure
+        1. you have created a app named ProAgentBot
-    1. Make sure you have these channels in ProAgentWorkspace
+        2. you have these channels in ProAgentWorkspace
             1. general, general-test, jokes, news, weathers
-        2. ProAgentBot is already in above mentioned channels
+            2. ProAgentBot is already in above mentioned channels(/invite @ProAgentBot in your channels)